frodal/GUIwrapper/docs/README.md

 See [releases](https://github.com/frodal/GUIwrapper/releases) for prebuilt binaries, or build it yourself by following these steps

 1. First, make sure to do steps 1-3 above
-2. To build the GUIwrapper application, install [Electron-packager](https://github.com/electron-userland/electron-packager) by running `npm install --save-dev electron-packager` using the command line in the GUIwrapper directory
-3. Then run `npm run build` in the GUIwrapper directory to build for all suported platforms, i.e., Windows, Linux and MacOS.
+2. Then run `npm run build` in the GUIwrapper directory to build for all suported platforms, i.e., Windows, Linux and MacOS.
 Note that this will build to a directory outside of the GUIwrapper directory, i.e., `../GUIwrapperBinaries/`

 Note: To build for only one platform and architecture use the following build commands for; Windows ia32 (x86) `npm run build-win32`, Windows x64 `npm run build-win64`, Linux x64 `npm run build-linux64`, and MacOS x64 `npm run build-darwin64`